SoCo/SoCo/README.rst

 Socos is a command line tool for controlling Sonos devices.
 It is developed in conjunction with Soco, but in a `separate repository <https://github.com/SoCo/socos>`_.

+SoCo-CLI (`soco-cli <https://github.com/avantrec/soco-cli>`_) is a powerful and fully-featured command line tool suitable for use in scripts, scheduled tasks, etc. It supports time-based and state-based actions, and repeated commands using loops.
+It also provides an alternative speaker discovery mechanism for situations where SoCo discovery does not work, and it functions with multiple Sonos systems on the same network as is the case with split S1/S2 systems.

 More of a Ruby fan?
 Not a problem, `Sam Soffes`_ is building out an awesome `Ruby gem`_.